KingAndrew/AUDITING_WITH_INSPEC/README.md

 Candidates should understand:
 - Software InSpec requires on a workstation so you can invoke an inspec command.
+The workstation is your machine that you use on a daily basis.
+Install inspec on it and you can keep your profiles locally or run remote profiles while targeting remote machines to inspect.
 - Software InSpec requires on a target.
   ```
   InSpec works over the SSH protocol when scanning Linux systems,